Blond Beauty Jessica Weaver Tugs At Crop Top While Showing Off Her Tatted Arms

 “Lovely lady beautiful woman just stunning,” one fan wrote, adding a series of pink heart emoji.

-“How about ‘heart attack waiting to happen’ outa curiosity you ever give someone a myocardial infarction just from giving them a hug beautiful?,” a second fan wrote.
+“How about ‘heart attack waiting to happen’ outa curiosity you ever give someone a myocardial infarction just from giving them a hug beautiful?” a second fan wrote.

 “Very Nice pic my angel wow,” another follower added in addition to a few heart-eye emoji.

-Earlier this week, The Inquisitr shared that the model dropped jaws in another incredibly hot look, that time on a hike in Newport Beach, California.
-The picture was only snapped from her chest to her head but it left little to the imagination as she nearly busted out of a tiny black tank top and showed off her cleavage for the camera.
+Earlier this week, The Inquisitr shared that the model dropped jaws in another incredibly hot look while on a hike in Newport Beach, California.
+The picture was only snapped from her chest to her head, but it left little to the imagination as she nearly busted out of a tiny black tank top and showed off her cleavage for the camera.
 In the caption, she asked fans what their goals for the month are.